The Third Alarm (1922 film): Plot

-Meanwhile, at the fire, they call in a third alarm.
-June finds a balcony and starts screaming for help.
-The nearest fire truck raises a ladder to rescue her, but the ladder is too short.
-A fireman scrambles up the ladder–it is Johnny trying to save June.
-The apartment walls are collapsing, and the battalion chief orders his men to safety.
-The wall supporting the end of the ladder collapses, but Johnny hooks a Scaling ladder to the balcony railing and rescues June.
-Now they must descend to ground level.
-While June and the dog hang on to his back, he descends to the balcony below.
+Meanwhile, at the fire scene, they issue a third alarm.
+Johnny and his fire company rush to the location of the fire.
+June is still seeking an escape when she finds an open balcony.
+She scurries to the balcony and starts screaming for help.
+The nearest fire truck approaches the deck and raises its ladder to rescue her, but the ladder is too short.
+Suddenly, a lone firefighter scrambles up the ladder–it is Johnny trying to save his beloved June.
+The apartment walls start collapsing, so the battalion chief orders his men to safety.
+Then the wall supporting the end of the ladder collapses, but at the last moment, Johnny hooks a Scaling ladder to the balcony.
+He climbs the ladder to the balcony, rescuing June and her dog.
+Now they must escape to safer ground.
+While June and the dog hold tight to him, he drops to the balcony below.

-Dan has secured his release from Prison and rushes to the scene of the fire.
-He helps his fellow firemen handle the hoses.
-A large safe smashes through the apartment floors.
-Johnny and June survived the fall, but the safe has blocked their escape.
+Dan has secured his release from jail and rushes to the fire scene, helping fellow firefighters handle the hoses.
+While the fire blazes, a loud thunder is heard, and a massive safe crashes through several apartment floors.
+The crumbling floors pull Johnny and June down, but somehow, they endure the fall.
+The safe now blocks their escape route.

 Meanwhile, Dr. Rutherford finds Dan and begs him to save his daughter.
-Dan has flashbacks about his adolescent son.
-He brushes the Doctor aside.
-Bullet, working the night shift, hears the fire alarm, breaks free of his reins, and heads towards the flames.
-Dan is struggling with a way to save Johnny and June when Bullet shows up.

-Dan knows a way to save the couple.
-He mounts Bullet, rides through the flames, arrives at the spot, and starts throwing ropes around the safe.
+Dan has flashbacks about his adolescent son, but he brushes them aside.
+Working the night shift, Bullet hears the fire alarm, breaks free of his reins, and heads toward the flames.
+Dan is struggling with a way to save Johnny and June when Bullet arrives.
+Dan has an idea and thinks he has a way to save the couple.
+He mounts Bullet, rides through the flames, comes to the spot where the safe has fallen, and throws ropes around the safe.
 Dan then urges Bullet to pull the safe free.
-Bullet frees Johnny and June.
+Bullet obliges and frees Johnny and June.
+They finally bring the fire under control.

-The fire is controlled, and the scene switches to a farmhouse in the country.
-Dan finds out that Dr. Rutherford has bought a small farm with enough pasture to take care of all the fire horses; Dan will become the caretaker.
-It fades out with Dan holding Bullet.
+The scene switches to a farmhouse in the country.
+Dan discovers that Dr. Rutherford has bought a small farm with enough pasture to care for all the fire horses.
+Dan will become the caretaker.
+It fades out with Dan holding Bullet and Johnny holding June.